 Please see a list of some of the studies we are currently conducting.
 If you would like any information about these studies, please contact us at email@example.com

 4. Pertussis in Peru (DMID 13-0090): In this study, we are using ribosome profiling and RNA-sequencing to evaluate the immune response following administration of either whole cell pertussis vaccine (DTP) or acellular vaccine (DTaP) in infants.
-The study is being conducted with our colleagues Claudio Lanata and Mariana Leguia in Lima, Peru.
+The study was conducted with our colleagues Claudio Lanata and Mariana Leguia in Lima, Peru.

 1. LAIV in Asthma Patients: LAIV (FluMist) is a live, intranasal influenza vaccine.
 In young children, LAIV has been associated with wheezing.
 In this study, we will vaccinate children with asthma who are 5-11 years of age with either LAIV or IIV (intramuscular vaccine).
 The primary goal is to evaluate the frequency of wheezing, if any, in both groups.

 1. UIVI-001: This was the first study conducted as part of the Universal Influenza Vaccine Initiative, led by Dr. Buddy Creech and Dr. Jim Crowe.
 In this first study, 10 volunteers received standard influenza vaccine (Flucelvax) and had comprehensive assessments of their immune response in the hours and days following vaccination.
 In addition, lymph node biopsies and bone marrow aspirates were performed in order to evaluate the tissue-specific immune responses that vaccination elicits.